Radosław Gruk

-Radosław Tomasz Gruk (born 23 April 1971) is a Polish diplomat, an ambassador to Uzbekistan since 2021.
+Radosław Tomasz Gruk (born 23 April 1971) is a Polish diplomat, an ambassador to Uzbekistan (2021–2024).

 Life

-Radosław Gruk earned his master's degree from political science at the University of Warsaw.
+Radosław Gruk earned his master's degree in political science at the University of Warsaw.

 After graduating, in 1999 he began his professional career at the Ministry of Interior and Administration specializing in the matters related to Polish citizenship.
 In 2000, he joined the Office for Foreigners where he was in charge of repatriation of Poles from the former Soviet Union.
 He was cooperating with the Radom Airport and Polish National Tourist Office.

 In 2003, Gruk joined the Ministry of Foreign Affairs.
 Until 2007, he was Second and First Secretary at the Consulate-General in Saint Petersburg, Russia.
 Between 2007 and 2013 he was Consul and political-economic officer at the rank of Counsellor and First Counsellor at the Embassy in Podgorica, Montenegro.
 In 2015, he was sent to the Consulate-General in Almaty, Kazakhstan, being promoted to the head of unit and, since 2017, Consul General.
 In 2019, he ended his term and became deputy director of the MFA Bureau of Human Resources.
 In 2020, he was nominated Ambassador to Uzbekistan, beginning his term on 8 May 2021.
 He has been accredited also to Tajikistan.
 On 25 August 2021, he presented his credentials to the President of Uzbekistan Shavkat Mirziyoyev.
+He ended his mission in 2024.

 He is married to Monika Gruk who is also a diplomat.